kqih/S2L/README.md

 You can fix by deleting the libs\roi_visualizer files

-Delete the roi_visualizer.py file if you want CUDA, else delete roi_visualizer.cp311-win_amd64.pyd of you dont have CUDA
+Delete the roi_visualizer.py file if you want CUDA, else delete roi_visualizer.cp311-win_amd64.pyd if you dont have CUDA